Campbell Watts: International representative rowing

 Watts was ultimately not selected in the Australian quad for Tokyo.
 Before those delayed Tokyo Olympics at the final Olympic qualification regatta in Lucerne, Switzerland in May 2021 and paired with David Watts, he raced an Australian representative double scull attempting to qualify that boat.
 They made their final, finished in 3rd place and missed the Olympic cut-off by one place.
 However Watts continued to train on with the Australian men's sculling squad and when final crews were announced six weeks out from the event, he was selected as a travelling reserve.

+In March 2023 Watts was selected in Australian men's sculling squad for the 2023 international season.
+At the Rowing World Cup II in Varese, Italy with Caleb Antill, David Bartholot and Cormac Kennedy-Leverett they raced as Australia's M4X entrant.
+They made the A final and with Bartholot changed out for Henry Youl they finished in sixth place.
+At 2023's RWC III in Lucerne, with Bartholot back in the boat they again raced the M4X.
+Again they made the A final and in a photo finish for the bronze medal, they finished behind Romania in fourth place.

 Personal life

-Watts is currently studying a Bachelor of Property and Real Estate/Bachelor of Commerce at Deakin University.
+Watts studied a Bachelor of Property and Real Estate/Bachelor of Commerce at Deakin University.